bake/fussel.space/CONTRIBUTING.md

 # Contributing

-Please add at least one sentence and a 640x640px image.
+Please add at least one sentence, an 640x640px image and add your mate with caffeine and [MateMonkey](https://matemonkey.com/) IDs.